+Masonry cements are covered by CSA A3002 Masonry and mortar cements.
 Masonry cement mortars are widely used because of their convenience and generally good workability.
 However, there has been considerable debate concerning whether or not masonry cement mortars are as effective as PCL mortars with respect to bond strength and moisture penetration resistance.